Communities filled with urban trees and lots of tree-lined streets must consider the health of their trees when it comes to spreading road salt.

 Think about trying a different kind of road salt.
 Calcium chloride based road salt may be a more expensive type of salt than sodium chloride (a more common alternative), but calcium is less harmful to plants.
 If you’re going to use sodium chloride, then mix it with sand, sawdust or other similar materials, which aid in traction, to reduce the amount of salt spread and lessen its negative effects on plants.
 Extra watering of road-side trees, when possible, can help wash away salt from tree leaves and near trunks.

-Greg Mazur, Davey Institute tech advisor, recommends property owners consider applying gypsum to help protect plant and tree roots from salt damage.
+Shawn Fitzgerald, Davey Institute tech advisor, recommends property owners consider applying gypsum to help protect plant and tree roots from salt damage.

-Mazur says property owners should apply 50 pounds of gypsum per 1,000-square-feet of turf or soil in late November or early December to shield roots.
+Fitzgerald says property owners should apply 50 pounds of gypsum per 1,000-square-feet of turf or soil in late November or early December to shield roots.

 Remember, careful planning and placement can limit all plants’ exposure to road salt.